praneethnamburi/blender-ScriptViz/README.md

 9. git Commit and push
 10. Sync VSCode settings

+Don't use system exits!
+This will terminate blender as well

 ## Setting up VSCode for blender + python development

+Environment variables: add paths to env variables so that blender and python bundled with blender show up when you query blender and python, and the corresponding pip

 ## Using the bpn module